-- (a) seniority hours pursuant to Article 11.1 shall continue to accrue; - (b) vacation entitlement in Article 17.1 shall continue to accrue; and - (c) the Health and Welfare provisions of Article 24 will continue to apply for 20 calendar days or then end of the calendar month in which the employee is injured whichever is greater.
+- (a) seniority hours pursuant to Article 11.1 shall continue to accrue; - (b) vacation entitlement in Article 17.1 shall continue to accrue; and

+(c) the Health and Welfare provisions of Article 24 will continue to apply for 20 calendar days or then end of the calendar month in which the employee is injured whichever is greater.
+Beyond this time, employees who wish to continue coverage under Article 24 may do so provided the employee pays the full cost of the premiums and is on WCB wage loss replacement.